 The Reverend Al Sharpton, anchorman, preacher, politician and shakedown artist extraordinaire, has led what can be viewed as a charmed life.
 A lengthy expose published yesterday on The Smoking Gun website (see pdf) provides some insight as to why.
 Starting in 1983, the New York-based civil rights activist, who 20 years later would run for president, allegedly worked for several years as an FBI informant to avoid prosecution.
 In return for helping the feds root out organized crime from the entertainment industry, Sharpton since then has operated with near immunity.
 "The Rev" denies he worked as an informant, adding that the report simply rehashes "old news."

-On December 17, Bernard Nolter, former secretary-treasurer of United Steelworkers Local 635, was sentenced in U.S. District Court for the Middle District of Pennsylvania to one year of probation for falsifying union records to conceal embezzlement of union funds.
-He already had made restitution in the sum of $7,262.
-Nolter pleaded guilty in August.
-The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.
+On March 17, Jesse Madrigal, former treasurer of the Independent Oil and Chemical Workers Union, was sentenced in U.S. District Court for the District of Kansas to two years of probation and ordered to pay a $100 special assessment for embezzling $24,227 in funds from the Kansas City, Kansas-based union.
+He had pleaded guilty last November.
+Madrigal already had made full restitution in the amount of $30,607.
+The actions follow an investigation by the Labor Department's Office of Labor-Management Standards.